CNK International

-CNK International (CNK 인터내셔널) company located in South Korea that is primarily involved in the metals and mining industry.
+CNK International (CNK 인터내셔널) is a company located in South Korea that is primarily involved in the metals and mining industry.
 The company engages in the development of mineral resources projects with a focus on gold and diamond in Cameroon, Africa.
 The company also imports, processes, and sells gold and diamond in South Korea.
 CNK International was established as Koko Entertainment (코코 엔터테인먼트), an animation studio founded by Myong Ok Jeon on March 2, 1990.
 The company's most recognized branding as a former animation studio was Koko Enterprises Ltd. (기업 코코).
 The company originated in the Seocho District in Seoul, South Korea.
 The company is currently headquartered in the North Gyeongsang Province in South Korea.

 In January 1994, the company went public, and in November 1994, Koko Entertainment merged with Pacific Rim Technologies with Koko Entertainment as the surviving company.
 In July 1995, the company's name was changed to Koko Enterprises Co, Ltd., and in February 2000, the company registered in the KOSDAQ securities market.
 In July 2001, Koko Enterprises acquired all the shares of Ani Content as a transfer of goodwill, and in July 2005, Koko Enterprises acquired Dongham Biotech Co., Ltd. In December 2007, they relocated their head offices to the Gangnam District in Seoul, and in December 2009, their offices were relocated to the Jongno District in Seoul.